aneasystone/github-trending/README.md

 ## All language

+* 【2023-01-05】[lensapp / lens](https://github.com/lensapp/lens) - Lens - The way the world runs Kubernetes
+* 【2023-01-05】[jahidulislamzim / JavaScriptCodingChallenges](https://github.com/jahidulislamzim/JavaScriptCodingChallenges) - Hello JavaScript code newbie!
+In this repository I'm proposing you a series of coding challenges that will help you practice the basic language constructs and algorithms.
+* 【2023-01-05】[lsky-org / lsky-pro](https://github.com/lsky-org/lsky-pro) - ☁️兰空图床(Lsky Pro) - Your photo album on the cloud.
 * 【2023-01-04】[papers-we-love / papers-we-love](https://github.com/papers-we-love/papers-we-love) - Papers from the computer science community to read and discuss.
 * 【2023-01-04】[bigscience-workshop / petals](https://github.com/bigscience-workshop/petals) - 🌸Run 100B+ language models at home, BitTorrent-style.
 Fine-tuning and inference up to 10x faster than offloading
 * 【2023-01-04】[godly-devotion / MochiDiffusion](https://github.com/godly-devotion/MochiDiffusion) - Run Stable Diffusion on Apple Silicon Macs natively